Age 30+ and Wanting to Learn Spanish Abroad? Go for it!

 #1.
 The Majority of Expanish Spanish Students are 30 years and Older

-Learning at an independent language school is perfect for solo travelers and people of all ages and backgrounds—this isn’t junior year study abroad, this is an eclectic mix of people interested in learning Spanish abroad.
-For example, at Expanish Spanish School, the average age (31% of students) are 25-30, but 36% of students are aged 30 years and older.
-Many people come to learn Spanish to strengthen their CV, to check off Argentina from their bucket-list and to simply continue enjoying life to the fullest no matter what age.
+Learning at an independent language school, like Expanish, is perfect for solo travelers and people of all ages and backgrounds.
+This isn’t just your typical junior year college study abroad adventure, this is an eclectic mix of people interested in learning Spanish abroad.
+Many people come to learn Spanish to strengthen their CV, check Argentina or Spain off their bucket-list, or to simply enjoy life to the fullest.

-You are never too old to learn a language.
-In fact, a number of recent studies suggest that learning a foreign language is great for your brain health.
-I am not saying it will suddenly be easier nor harder to learn Spanish abroad later in life but I am saying this exotic opportunity is proven to keep your mind sharp.
+You truly are never too old to learn a language, in fact, a number of recent studies suggest that learning a foreign language is great for keeping your brain active and healthy.
+Learning a language at any age is going to have its own challenges and uphill battles, but studying abroad in a different country is an excellent opportunity to keep your mind sharp.

-Did I mention the opportunity to make more money?
-While young travelers fresh out of high school or college may not yet know the impact of their experiences, travelers 30 years and over can fully comprehend just how beneficial knowing Spanish can be in terms of work.
-The Economist reported that Spanish as a foreign language speakers earns on average 1.5% bonus a year for speaking the secondary language.
-More money, more business opportunities…why not?
+Did we also mention the opportunity to explore different professions or make more money in your current line of work?
+While younger travelers, perhaps fresh out of high school or college, may not yet know the impact of their experiences, travelers aged 30 and over can fully comprehend just how beneficial knowing Spanish can be in terms of work opportunities.
+Many studies have shown that employees who speak a different language like Spanish earn on average 1.5% more per year than monolingual employees.
+What does that boil down to, you might ask?
+More money means more business opportunities.

 #3.
 Understand a New Culture, History, and People